 The Inquisitive has an eye for detail and more than a knack for reading people that they encounter.

 So put on your trenchcoat and don your deerstalker cap.
-Today we’re taking a deep look at the subclass that is sure to call out to Sherlock Holmes fans everywhere with this Inquisitive Rogue in D&D 5e guide.
+Today we’re taking a deep look at the subclass that is sure to call out to Sherlock Holmes fans everywhere with this guide to the Inquisitive Rogue in D&D 5e.

 What is the Inquisitive Rogue in D&D 5e?

-The Inquisitive Rogue in D&D 5e is based off of the Investigator class from previous editions of D&D. It’s one of the more “out of the box” subclasses presented in Xanathar’s Guide to Everything.
+The Inquisitive Rogue in D&D 5e is based on the Investigator class from previous editions of D&D. It’s one of the more “out of the box” subclasses presented in Xanathar’s Guide to Everything.

 These rogues are detectives who use their keen observational skills and reasoning abilities in their craft.